 - Helping Someone Evade Taxes: Helping someone else get out of paying their taxes can carry a three to 5-year prison sentence depending on what action is alleged.

-If you cant pay your taxes, don’t ignore it.
+Will I go to jail if I can’t pay my taxes?If you cant pay your taxes, don’t ignore it.
 The IRS could find your actions criminal and potentially prosecute you.
 A better way to approach it is to enter an installment obligation with the IRS and pay your taxes off over time.
 Here are some options:

 - Individual Installment Agreement: If you owe less than $50,000 in tax, interest, and penalties combined, you can set up a plan that allows you to pay down over time, with regular monthly payments.
 If you owe more than $50,000, you can still arrange an installment agreement, there’s just more paperwork involved.
 You’ll need to provide the IRS with detailed information on your assets, such as real estate and investment accounts, as well as household expenses.